Streaming data infrastructure is going mainstream.

 Real-time indicates that Pinot can ingest data from streaming data sources like Apache Kafka, Kinesis, and Pulsar, and make that data queryable within a few seconds.

-On top of that, Pinot makes it very fast to run complex aggregated OLAP queries that scan multiple batches of data and consistently run complex aggregations and filtering with sub-second latency, tuned for user-facing analytics.
+More importantly, Pinot makes it very fast to run complex aggregated OLAP queries, like the queries that scan multiple batches of data and run complex aggregations with sub-second latency and consistency, tuned for user-facing analytics.

 Q. Can you give us a common example of user-facing analytics?

-Yes!
-On LinkedIn, you'll get a notification in real time when someone views your profile, right?
+Yes.
+On LinkedIn, you'll get a notification, in real-time each time someone views your profile, right?
 That feature is called, "Who viewed your profile" and Pinot is what powers it.

-One might see this feature as a simple thing but there are lots of complicated things going on in the background to make it possible — Pinot has to ingest real-time click or profile visits from all the front-end processes, then store them in a scalable manner, and then run queries in real-time to answer lots of concurrent questions.
-We’re talking about multiple hundreds of thousands of queries executing on the database concurrently.
+Pinot has to ingest real-time click or profile visits from all the front-end processes, store the data in scalable storage, and then run queries in real-time to answer lots of concurrent questions.

-Q. Can you briefly explain the benefits of a real-time OLAP Data Store like Pinot over a regular cloud data warehouse?
+Q. What are the benefits of a real-time OLAP data store like Pinot over a regular data warehouse?

 There are two main factors that differentiate Pinot from a data warehouse — Latency and Freshness of data.